-Nishant Bhajaria is an executive leader and industry-expert in the privacy and security space and currently serves as the Head of Privacy Engineering and Governance at Uber.
+Nishant Bhajaria is an executive leader and industry-expert in the privacy and security space and currently serves as the Director of Privacy Engineering, Architecture, and Analytics at Uber.

-In addition to speaking extensively in this space and hosting a data privacy learning series on LinkedIn, Nishant has a forthcoming book titled Data Privacy: A Runbook for Engineers - a deep dive into strategies on effectively identifying, communicating and addressing privacy risks using technical strategies.
+In addition to speaking extensively in this space and hosting a data privacy learning series on LinkedIn, Nishant has published a book titled Data Privacy: A Runbook for Engineers - a deep dive into strategies on effectively identifying, communicating, and addressing privacy risks using technical strategies.

 Data Protocol trains and certifies software builders in responsible data management.
 The time to apply privacy training and data best practices is before there is a problem, not after.